pansap99/gitGuide/README.md

 # Github fetching and pulling

-When we clone a repository,we download the remote repo to our machine.
-As we talked about each branch has a branch reference to the last commit of the branch.
+When we clone a repository, we download the remote repo to our machine.
+As we talked about, each branch has a branch reference to the last commit of the branch.
 We actually have another pointer called **"Remote Tracking Branch"**.
 It's a reference to the state of the branch on the remote.
-It poinst to the last known commit of the remote branch.
+It points to the last known commit of the remote branch.

 This pointer remains stationary after we downloaded the repo and cannot move until we update its state from the remote repo again.
 For example, in our local repo a branch reference of the master branch points to the last known commit to the local repo whereas the reference pointer **origin/master** points to the last known commit on the remote repo.

-If we make changes and make new commits on the branch, the local branch pointer will update to the latest commit, while the remote reference pointer will remail stationary.
+If we make changes and make new commits on the branch, the local branch pointer will update to the latest commit, while the remote reference pointer will remain stationary.

 In fact we will see something like this: